 Norry & Heather Ascroft celebrate at Queen’s garden party.

+Ever been invited to Buckingham Palace for a Garden Party?
 At the Travel Village Group we don’t just celebrate our colleagues’ travel achievements… after all, we’re a family business, and we like to think that we encourage all of our people to follow their passions outside of work too.

 Husband and Wife travel duo at Ascroft Travel (working under the Travel Village Group banner), Norry and Heather, were invited to attend the Queen’s exclusive garden party at Buckingham Palace, celebrating public service and people making a positive impact in their community.

 Norry spoke of his shock of receiving the invite in 2020:

 I was totally surprised when I received the invitation in the post as I didn’t expect it.
 I still don’t know who nominated me so I can’t thank them for doing so.

 The day was absolutely amazing.
 Prince Charles and Camilla were there alongside some other royals and celebrities, although the people I found most interesting were the other normal people who had been invited.